 Maternity Care - Benefits are available for all covered female members and are provided for pre- and postnatal care, including the hospitalization and related professional services for at least 48 hours after a vaginal delivery (96 hours following a Cesarean section) or the date of discharge from the Hospital - whichever occurs first.
 The day of delivery or Surgery is not counted in the 48 hours after vaginal delivery (96 hours for Caesarean Section).
 Maternity care does not include: payment for a surrogate; artificial insemination and in-vitro fertilization.
 Benefits may include services of a midwife and/or provided at a birthing facility.
-All Providers must be licensed or certified as appropriate, and performing services within the license or certification.
-Reimbursement rates are determined by Network status of the Provider.
-Coverage is available under this Contract for a Newborn; see the Eligibility section for how to add your child and see Newborn Child Coverage under Covered Services for the services and benefits available.
+All Providers must be in-Network, licensed or certified as appropriate, and performing services within the license or certification.
+Coverage is available under this Policy for a Newborn; see the Eligibility section for how to add your child, and see Newborn Child Coverage under Covered Services for the services and benefits available.